 It’s Thanksgiving, and I’m busy helping The Five-Year-Old prepare this year’s feast.
 She’s come around to the idea of having turkey, so long as she’s the one to cook it.
 So since The Five-Year-Old and I are otherwise occupied this morning, I’ve dredged up a Classic Caterpickle for your entertainment.
 Happy Thanksgiving, y’all!

-Turns out you can read 15 Internet articles on the topic and encounter the same 4 theories.
+Turns out you can read 15 different articles on the topic and encounter the same 4 theories.
 But you don’t have to, because I already did.
 (No, no, no need to thank me.
 That’s what I’m here for.)

 Theory #1: We eat turkey because the British did.

 According to this theory, eating turkey isn’t a particularly American tradition at all.
 The British traditionally ate geese and other large birds at large feasts for practical reasons.
 They needed a lot of meat to serve a lot of people, and cows were too valuable to waste.
 The next best thing was to serve very large birds, such as geese, peacocks, and swans.
-The colonists simply swapped out wild turkey for roast peacock because turkeys were a bit easier to acquire in the New World.
+The colonists simply swapped out wild turkey for roast peacock because turkeys were a bit easier to find in the New World.

 Theory #2: Queen Elizabeth got some good news while eating roast goose, so she was partial to it.